 We are proud to boast a unique adoption experience for prospective adopters called our Foster to Adopt (also known as FTA) program.
-This program is designed to ease the transition between foster and adoptive homes by allowing families the ability to act as temporary caretakers to an animal before officially adopting it.
+This program is designed to ease the transition between foster and adoptive homes by allowing families the ability to act as temporary caretakers to an animal before officially adopting them.
 This ensures it is a good fit for all parties before committing long-term.

 Our FTA program is growing steadily, and for good reason.
 Many prospective adopters enjoy the newfound ability to “test drive” a new best friend to see how the animal they are interested in fits into the many aspects of their family dynamic before making a full commitment.
 It is also a good fit for those who are interested in high-demand animals of specific breeds, age, and other identifying characteristics.
 To see if entering the FTA program is the right fit for you and your family, please read more about the process below.